Badgerliu/JE_paper/README.md

-# p63-RUNX1-ODAM Axis in Junctional Epithelium Repair
+# A p63-dependent molecular switch directs epithelial fate to form a specialized seal at the tooth-gingiva interface

-This repository contains code and analysis scripts for the paper "p63-RUNX1-ODAM Axis is Essential for Junctional Epithelium Repair".
+This repository contains code and analysis scripts for the paper "A p63-dependent molecular switch directs epithelial fate to form a specialized seal at the tooth-gingiva interface".
 The code is organized by figure and analysis type.

 ## Repository Structure